 The 1990s ushered in dramatic changes in instructional delivery from courses on videotape to courses online.
-The first dual credit courses offered to high schools marked the beginning of another rapidly growing delivery system, allowing students to begin earning TTC credit while they are still in high school.
+The first dual credit courses offered to high schools marked the beginning of another rapidly growing delivery system, allowing students to begin earning TTC credit while still in high school.
+In addition, the college converted its credit offerings from a quarter to a semester system.
 In 1997, the first phase of the Complex for Economic Development opened on a newly purchased 30-acre site adjacent to Main Campus.

 As distance learning options continued to grow, the college continued expansion of physical facilities.
 Phase two of the Complex for Economic Development, a 230,000-square-foot facility, allowed for the development of both new and redesigned academic services including the Culinary Institute of Charleston.
-Palmer Campus also underwent extensive renovation and construction.

-In 2008 the college opened its St. Paul's Parish site to provide job training opportunities in the southern part of Charleston County; in 2009 TTC began offering courses at the Dorchester County Career and Technology Center (now Summerville Site at Trolley Road); and the next year began initial program offerings at the Dorchester County QuickJobs Training Center in St. George.
-These new sites brought TTC's existing programs and courses closer to home for many.
+During this decade, enrollment increased 54 percent, and the college responded with additional physical and virtual offerings.
+In 2008-09 the college opened three new instructional sites: St. Paul's Parish location, the Dorchester County Career and Technology Center (later Summerville Site at Trolley Road) and the Dorchester County QuickJobs Training Center in St. George.